|Overall Rating||Pretty Good|

 Lib Tech Travis Rice Speedodeeps 2017 - 2014 Review by The Good Ride

 The Lib Tech Travis Rice Speedodeeps is a hilarious name and its one of the better deep powder twins we have tried.
-I asked to demo this on a groomer day and Mervin said no so it lead me to believe it has a lot of the old Banana Hammock going on with it but when I got it out on groomers and some left over powder it did much better than expected.
+I asked to demo this on a groomer day and Mervin said no so it leads me to believe it has a lot of the old Banana Hammock going on with it but when I got it out on groomers and some leftover powder it did much better than expected.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.